 In turn, this should help improve the collective performance of your network’s IT assets and extend their lifespan.

-As for monitoring, IT asset management services can offer insights into underutilized equipment and software, so you’ll know what you could potentially eliminate from your network for greater efficiency and cost savings.
+As for monitoring, a mix of IT asset management services and asset management software can offer insights into underutilized equipment and software, so you’ll know what you could potentially eliminate from your network for greater efficiency and cost savings.

 4. Retirement and Disposal